 |Amount of Shedding||Medium|

 History of the Staffordshire Bull Terrier

-The Staffordshire Bull Terrier was brought to the US towards the end of the 19th century but was not officially recognized by the AKC until 1974.
+The Staffordshire bull terrier was brought to the U.S. towards the end of the 19th century but was not officially recognized by the American Kennel Club (AKC) until 1974.

 The Stafford is an athletic dog breed with plenty of energy, so routine exercise is essential.
 Be careful not to overdo it in warmer weather as the breed is typically sensitive to heat.
 Staffords will especially benefit from dog sports that challenge them mentally and physically.
 Regardless of the type of exercise you give your Stafford, be sure it is provided about twice daily or more.